Studying the Impact of Virtuality-Dependent Nucleon Structure Modification on Spectator-Tagged Deep Inelastic Scattering: Results

 of modified to unmodified tagged structure functions.
 We have chosen to evaluate this ratio at a fixed $Q^2=2$~GeV$^2/c^2$, a typical value for the coverage of CLAS12, given a 6~GeV electron beam.
 We have also chosen to evaluate this ratio at $\lvert \vec{p}_2^\perp \rvert = 0$, which is typical for the coverage of BAND detector.
 For simplicity, we omit these in our notation:

 Figures \ref{fig:single_alphadep} and \ref{fig:single_xdep} show the tagged structure function ratio, $R(x_B,\alpha_2)$ as functions of $\alpha_2$ and $x_B$, respectively.
-We performed this calculation at three values of $x_B$ and three values of $\alpha_2$, for the $\alpha_2$- and $x_B$-dependence figures, respectively.
+We performed this calculation at three values of $x_B$ for the $\alpha_2$-dependence figures and vice versa.
 In both figures, one can see that these differing models yield significantly varied results, and that this variance increases with $\alpha_2$.

 The predictions of models we considered, all of whom were tuned to existing data, range from below 0.4 to above 1 at a $\alpha_2=1.6$ and $x_B=0.7$.
 The KP model is most similar to the constant- and linear-in-$x$ models, though it has different behavior as a function of $x_B$.
 Surprisingly, the virtuality-dependent modification need not lead to a reduction in the structure function.
 The $CJ$ model predicts that the structure function will cause an increase from the no-modification assumption.
 We also note that even at $x_B=0.3$, a where medium-modification effects are typically thought of as being small, the different models predict 20--40\% variation in the tagged structure function, depending on $\alpha_2$.